arcrad/page_master/README.md

 # Try it Out

 [Page Master](https://page-master.fly.dev) is available for anyone to try out.
 Be sure to let me know if it breaks in some spectacular fashion.

+## Hosting

+I've been trying out Fly.io for hosting a couple of recent projects.
+So far I'm loving how simple everything has been.
+I haven't really pushed the boundaries bery hard to see where things break down yet.
+Im sure it has rough edges, but for the simple Node + React + Express apps Ive deployed it is working quite well straight off.

+One issue Ive encountered is that it seems like the default xyz.fly.dev URL your projects get will fail DNS resolution for certain users.
+I'm not sure what combination of network factors affect it.
+When I get more time I'd like to dig into it and see if I can reproduce it reliably and figure out the root cause.